 What will be the arrangements for overseeing the quality of audit work undertaken by the audit firms appointed by the appointing person?

-PSAA will only contract with firms which have a proven track record in undertaking public audit work.
+PSAA has contracted with firms which have a proven track record in undertaking public audit work.
 In accordance with the Local Audit and Accountability Act 2014, firms must be registered with one of the chartered accountancy institutes acting in the capacity of a Recognised Supervisory Body (RSB).
-The quality of the firms’ work will […]Read more
+The quality of the firms’ work will be […]Read more

 PSAA will seek feedback on its auditors as part of its engagement with the sector.
 PSAA will continue to have a clear complaints process and will also undertake contract monitoring of the firms it appoints.Read more